 Fundamental Skills actually place the student and parent (or other adult) in the stories, with speaking and animation!

 Remember that this may not be the their formal name.
 If the student's name is William but everyone calls him Billy, then his avatar's first name should be Billy.
-This helps the student to better identify with their avatar.
+This helps the student identify with their avatar.

 The best example I have of this phenomenon is with Speech Kingdom and my own son, who has high functioning autism.